 I was delighted to receive a Midwives Award to do this, but deeply touched to also receive the inaugural Mary Cronk Award.

 Although I only met Mary in person once, the heritage of her work is shared by not only us independent midwives, but all those involved in birth work, and every birthing woman.

 I not only value the practical skills (breech and much more) Mary kept alive or pioneered, but her ability to “speak truth to power” as the Quakers say – such as the phrases she offered women for reminding health professionals who actually is boss at a birth, including the classic “Thank you so much, Mr Highandmighty, for your advice.
 We will consider this carefully and let you know our decision.”

 Once again, it is a difficult time for independent midwives such as myself, and women who simply want autonomy over their bodies and their births.
-Many of us IMs, myself included, may no longer have access to affordable, ethical birth indemnity cover, which has become as rare as hen’s teeth in recent years.
+Many of us IMs, myself included, will soon no longer have access to affordable, ethical birth indemnity cover, which has become as rare as hen’s teeth in recent years.
 Despite such cover usually being the very last concern on the minds of the women who wish to book their own midwife to access individualised care, I not only can’t attend births without it, I can’t even be the same room as a birthing woman without it.
 Not even to make the tea.
 Birth doesn’t get much more medicalised than that.